Peugeot Pars: Peugeot Pars ELX

+IKCO replaced the ELXs engine with the new XUM powertrain, the 8-valve 1.9L PSA XUM Engine which makes 105 horsepower and 155 Nm of torque.
+The new ELX XUM was also more equipped, this time around coming with a new steering wheel which had buttons on it to control multi media, A Passenger Airbag, Handsfree For the Radio, New black and beige trimming and Wood trimming, new Gauge Cluster.
+The ELX XUM stopped production in 2017.

+After a five-year hiatus, the well-equipped ELX returned in 2022, this time however with more features, like Cruise control, Rain sensor, Tire-pressure monitoring system, In-car entertainment system which included a Touch Screen Display, Etc.

+Whilst much more equipped than the previous ELX trim level, It instead had much weaker powertrain options, a 1.8L XU7+ Straight-four engine or a 1.6L TU5 JP4 16 Valve Straight-four engine which was already seen in the Peugeot 206, Peugeot 405 SLX and the IKCO Runna.
+The 1.8L XU7+ was a first timer engine for IKCO which was soon put in the IKCO Arisun.

 Peugeot Pars 16V

-Not as equipped as ELX, this model was simply an upgraded version of Pars in aspects of engine and rear brakes.
+Not as well equipped as ELX, this model was simply an upgraded version of Pars in terms of engine and rear brakes.
 The 16V employed a more powerful 16 valve engine, and rear disc brakes, but ABS was not available even as an option.
 The 16V model's production lasted less than a year; began on the second quarter of 2003 and ended on the first quarter of 2004 (making them 1382 model year based on Persian calendar), the same time it was replaced with the ELX model.

-The Iran Khodro website contradicts this information, saying that a non-ELX 16V variant was still produced in 2009 (and with drum brakes in the rear).
+The Iran Khodro website contradicts this information, stating that a non-ELX 16V variant was still produced in 2009 (and with drum brakes in the rear).

 Many Iranian car industry critics believe its production was a case study of the Iranian car market capacity performed by Iran Khodro before beginning the production of ELX to see if people are interested in more powerful and luxurious versions of Pars.

 As an improvement over the Pars, the 16V utilizes solid disc brakes on rear wheels, but unlike the ELX which is equipped with an advanced ABS/EBD, the 16V model uses the same vacuum booster, master cylinder, distributor, and hydraulic lines in its braking system as the standard Pars.

 The more powerful LFY engine (later used on the ELX) fitted to the 16V models grabbed the interest of the authorities who are always seeking for high-performance yet inexpensive cars as service vehicles.
 A large number of 16Vs were produced according to requests registered by Iranian governmental organizations.
 16Vs can be seen as parliament service cars and also motorcade escorts.

-Peugeot Pars ELX XUM (2013-2017)

-This model had an 8-valve, 1905 cc XUM engine.
-It was equipped with disc brakes in the front and in the rear, ABS (with EBD), plus ventilated disc brakes at the front wheels.

-This model had options including indicator lights on wing mirrors.